quasarframework/quasar/docs/src/pages/security/dos-and-donts.md

 ### Loading
 Many developers have asked that the Loading plugin be able to display HTML, so this was enabled by default, but if you are worried, **DO** add `sanitize: true` and you removed the vector.

+### Notify
+Being able to style the Notify plugin with HTML is not enabled by default (because it is not Spec compliant with Material Design), but if you do set the boolean prop `html: true` then you are responsible for sanitizing it.

 ### QInput
 Any field that enables users to enter keystrokes, paste from the buffer or drop a file is a security risk.
 We won't go into the nitty-gritty details of this, but just remember it is YOUR responsibility to maintain safety.
 Only you can prevent help-desk fires!